-Doctors used to use routine CA125 blood tests to monitor the growth of ovarian cancer after treatment.
+Doctors often use routine CA125 blood tests to monitor the growth of ovarian cancer after treatment.
 CA125 is a protein that some ovarian cancers make and release into the bloodstream.
 The bloodstream level of CA125 can sometimes go up before there are any signs of the cancer on scans.

 Some women became very anxious when they had this test at each appointment.
 A large trial looked at how useful routine CA125 testing was as part of follow up for ovarian cancer.

 The researchers found that giving treatment as soon as the cancer started to grow back worked no better than waiting until symptoms developed and then starting treatment.
 People having treatment earlier might also have a lower quality of life because of treatment side effects.

-So now, doctors usually don't routinely test for CA125 on women who are well and have no symptoms which might be a sign of the cancer coming back.
+So now, some doctors don't routinely test for CA125 if you are well and have no symptoms of the cancer coming back.

 How often you have check ups

 How often you have check ups depends on your treatment and how well you are.

 For the first couple of years, your check ups will usually be every 3 months.
 After this, you usually have 6 monthly appointments for up to 5 years.